mmahrous/kml2stops/readme.md

 node app.js {path to your .kml file}
 ````
 the result will be stored in result directory in a folder with the timestamp
+> Sorry for that but you will need to enter the stop_id manually for now until the script get smarter
 contact me if any errors show up to you m.mahrous.94@gmail.com